fyne-io/developer.fyne.io/started/dialogs.md

 {% include dialog.html name="fileopen" %}

+### Form

+Get various input elements in a dialog, with validation.

+{% include dialog.html name="form" %}

 ### Information

 A simple way to present some information to the app user.

 {% include dialog.html name="information" %}

-### Progress

-Show that something is happening that will end once the bar completes.

-{% include dialog.html name="progress" %}

-An infinite progress version shows an unknown wait.

-{% include dialog.html name="progressinf" %}

 ### Custom